Seagate/cortx-posix/README.md

 Install mero:
 - Latest Mero rpms (`mero` and `mero-devel`) should be installed.
 Take the latest rpm from this [page](http://jenkins.mero.colo.seagate.com/share/bigstorage/releases/hermi/last_successful/mero/repo/)
 - `m0singlenode` service should be up and running before running nfs ganesha with mero/clovis
-* Clovis sample apps should be built and it's rc files should be present.
-Please refer to this [page](https://github.com/seagate-ssg/clovis-sample-apps) for instructions on clovis-sample-apps.
-NOTE/TODO: this requirement is here only because we don't have a script to generate kvsns.ini from a mero confxc file, and therefore we don't have a way to check if clvois is up and running.
-Using clovis-sample-apps is a workaround.
-Eventually, KVSNS will be able to generate its config file from a mero confxc file.

 Install NFS Ganesha:
 * Install jemalloc (`yum install jemalloc`).